Synonym(s)

 DefinitionThis section has been translated automatically.

-In principle, NSAIDs can all cause a wide range of allergic reaction types, but non-immunological immediate reactions with cutaneous (urticaria/angioedema) and/or respiratory symptoms(rhinitis, bronchial asthma) and anaphylactic reactions are most common.
+Non-steroidal anti-inflammatory drugs are among the most frequently prescribed pharmaceuticals worldwide and account for around 10% of global pharmacy sales (Wedi B 2017).
+In principle, NSAIDs (NASAIDs) can all trigger a wide range of allergic reaction types, but non-immunological immediate reactions with cutaneous (urticaria/angioedema) and/or respiratory symptoms(rhinitis, bronchial asthma) and anaphylactic reactions are the most common.
+Knowledge and management of NSAID (NASAID) hypersensitivity are therefore of great clinical importance.

 ClassificationThis section has been translated automatically.

-- cutaneous and/or respiratory immediate reactions (occurring within minutes or hours; by far the most common type of reaction)
+- Immediate cutaneous and/or respiratory reactions (occurring within minutes or hours; by far the most common type of reaction)

 You might also be interested in